MathCancer/PhysiCell/README.md

 **NOTE 2:** Windows users need to follow an updated (from v1.8) MinGW64 installation procedure.
 This will install an updated version of g++, plus libraries that are needed for some of the intracellular models.
 See the [Setup Guides](https://github.com/physicell-training/ws2023/blob/main/agenda.md#set-up-physicell) for details.

 ### Major new features and changes in the 1.14.z versions
+#### 1.14.1
++ asymmetric division is now possible through the config file
+  + try the sample project with make `asymmetric-division-sample`
+  + on division, one (and only one) of the daughter cells can be assigned a new cell type
+  + set probabilities for each cell type in the config file
+  + control these probabilities with rules using the behavior `asymmetric division to [cell_type]`
++ create full path to output folder if it does not exist
++ write `random_seed` to `output/random_seed.txt` for reproducibility even when using `system_clock` for setting the seed
++ copy the rules file(s) to the output folder and write the parsed rules (v3) `to cell_rules_parsed.csv` in the output folder
++ preserve internalized substrates and conserved custom data on cell transformation
++ default to 100% (instead of 0%) of internalized substrates being transferred on phagocytosis
++ transfer `conserved` custom data on phagocytosis from eaten to eater cell

 #### 1.14.0
 + Introduced changes to Rules:
   + `damage rate` (a part of `Cell_Integrity`) is now a generalized term for a rate of damage caused by non-attack means